Claire Pescott known as Claire Pescott

 Claire Pescott is currently a Senior Lecturer in Early Years/Education.
 She works across campuses teaching on the BA Early Years Education and Practice (Newport City Campus) and BSc Childhood Development (Treforest Campus).
 Modules she teaches on include ‘Perspectives of Childhood and Education’, ‘Literacy and Numeracy in Focus’, ‘Professional Learning and Practice’ and ’Curriculum Matters.
 In addition she supports a number of Independent Study students.

 Claire was a primary teacher for 11 years, working predominantly in two schools in deprived areas of Cardiff.
 She taught across the age ranges and gained experience working with children with EAL and ALN.
-After completing her Masters in Education, she worked in Coleg Y Cymoedd as Programme Leader for the Foundation Degree and Early Years and the BA Early Years.
-She started her current post in August 2015.
+After completing her Masters in Education, she worked in Coleg Y Cymoedd as Programme Leader for the Foundation Degree in Early Years Care and Education and the BA Early Years.
+She commenced her current post in August 2015.